Zuehlke/SHMACK/README.md

 * Optional: When intending to create new packages for the stack on DCOS / deploy applications, install Docker: https://docs.docker.com/engine/installation/linux/ubuntulinux/

-### Setup AWS console (Source: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html )
+### Setup AWS console
+Details can be found in: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
-* Create AWS user including AWS Access Key (can be deleted to revoce access from VM)
+* Create AWS user including AWS Access Key (can be deleted to revoke access from VM)
   * https://console.aws.amazon.com/iam/home?#users
   * Username: `shmack`
   * **DON'T TOUCH mouse or keyboard - LEAVE THE BROWSER OPEN** (credentials are shown only here, optionally download credentials and store them in a safe place only for you)
-* `aws configure`
+* Run `aws configure`
   * `AWS Access Key ID [None]: [from browser page]`
   * `AWS Secret Access Key [None]: [from browser page]`
   * `Default region name [None]: us-west-1`  (VERY important, DO NOT change this!)